beliciataylor/academic-kickstart/content/home/experience.md

   date_end = "2018-12-31"
   description = """

-  * Assisted with research on the gender differences in state legislator’s career aspirations and on the effectiveness of United Nations refugee assistance program in Lebanon by analyzing survey data
+  * Assisted Dr. Stephen O'Connell with research on the gender differences in state legislator’s career aspirations and on the effectiveness of United Nations refugee assistance program in Lebanon by analyzing survey data
-  * Recoded data from STATA or Excel files and created R markdown documents to organize the important variables and statistical analysis into tables
+  * Recoded data from Stata or Excel files, ran statistical analysis on important variables, and wrote summaries of the findings all within an R markdown document
-  * Read and gathered research papers on effectiveness of gender quotas for governing positions and gender gaps on state governments in EBSCO, JSTOR and Science Direct to be used in Literature Review
+  * Read and gathered research papers on effectiveness of gender quotas for governing positions and gender gaps on state governments using EBSCO, Jstor and Science Direct to be referenced in a literature review

   """